voilajsx/comet/README.md

 ```

 This API reference provides complete type information and usage patterns for all Comet platform APIs, ensuring developers have comprehensive documentation for building features efficiently.

+# 6. Documentation Guidelines

+Good documentation is critical for team understanding, maintenance, and onboarding new developers.
+A clear, consistent structure makes it easy for anyone to understand how features work, what patterns to follow, and how to troubleshoot issues.
+Well-documented modules serve as both reference and teaching tools for the entire team.

+---

+## 6.1.
+General Guidelines - Writing Standards for Internal Documentation

+### Essential Documentation Principles

+**✅ Key Requirements:**

+- **Purpose first** - Clearly state what the module does and who should use it
+- **Show, don't tell** - Include working code examples that can be copied
+- **Structure consistently** - Use the same section headings across all modules
+- **Focus on patterns** - Explain the "how" and "why" behind implementation choices
+- **Include troubleshooting** - Common issues and debug steps
+- **Team context** - Notes for new developers and code review guidance

+**📝 Required Sections:**

+- Purpose & Scope
+- Module Structure
+- Component Architecture
+- Key Patterns Demonstrated
+- Team Development Notes
+- Testing & Debugging

+---

+## 6.2.
+Sample Documentation - Reference Examples for Feature Modules

+### Reference Documentation

+**📖 Read these examples and follow similar patterns:**

+**Foundation Level:**

+- [`src/features/hello-world/README.md`](src/features/hello-world/README.md) - Minimal template, storage patterns, onboarding reference

+**Intermediate Level:**

+- [`src/features/quote-generator/README.md`](src/features/quote-generator/README.md) - API integration, settings schema, fallback strategies

+**Advanced Level:**

+- [`src/features/page-analyzer/README.md`](src/features/page-analyzer/README.md) - Full platform integration, content scripts, complex workflows

+### Usage Instructions

+1. **Choose the closest example** based on your module's complexity
+2. **Copy the structure** - Use the same section headings and flow
+3. **Adapt the content** - Replace examples with your module's patterns
+4. **Focus on teaching** - Help other developers understand your implementation choices

+**💡 Tip:** Start with the Hello World example for simple modules, then reference others for specific patterns you need to document.

 ## Conclusion